MicroDove/CalculusRacer/README.md

 # CalculusRacer
-line racer but with maths (final project for AP Calc)
+Line racer but with maths (final project for AP Calc)